TJourde/excel2web2py/README.md

 Keywords to use to define the table with an example:
 - Nom_francais|type='string'|length=30|notnull=False|unique=True|reference=Nom_anglais|idthis
 - type can be integer,float,string
-#deprecated for now
-- length : the number of characters in one cell.
-- notnull : means that if True, prevent a new row to be inserted if the row contains an empty cell on this column.
-- unique : means that if True, prevent 2 rows to have the same value on this column.
-# end
 - reference="" : means that you want to link values to another sheet with the same name
 - idthis: means that values on this column represent the row instead of the row's number.